spencerrparis/Search-Filter/README.md

-Minimal Shop — single-page demo

-This repository now contains a small, sleek single-page e‑commerce demo called "Minimal Shop."
-It's designed to be a simple, responsive prototype you can open locally in a browser.
-It intentionally does not include a product filter feature — per the project request — and focuses on a clear product grid, product details, and a simple cart + mock checkout flow.

-Features
-- Responsive product grid with sample items
-- Product detail modal
-- Add to cart, change quantities, remove items
-- Cart drawer with total and a mock checkout that clears the cart

-How to view
-1. Open `index.html` in your browser (double-click or right-click -> Open With -> browser).
-2. No build tools required.
-Everything is static (HTML/CSS/JS).

 Notes
 - This is a demo / prototype — there are no real purchases or backend integrations.
-- There is no filter feature on the products.

-If you want, I can:
-- Add product categories (UI only) or a search box (not a filter).
-- Move inline JS into a separate `script.js` file and add minimal tests.

-Enjoy!
 Brief from business

 I have a couple of things on my list that I’ve been meaning to tackle, and I think one of them could work really